DeannaCarina/HarryPotterQuiz/README.md

 ### Performance Testing
 ### Bugs (and their fixes)
 <ul>
-    <li>Unable to duplicate answers within the same JS file due to using the answers themselves as selector ID's in the CSS.
+    <li>Unable to duplicate answers within the same JS file due to using the answers themselves as selector ID's.
 In order to make the answers selectable, each one had to have a unique ID - I found the easiest way to generate these unique ID's was to make the answer themselves the ID, however I found that when I did this, if there were duplicate answers in the quiz, the duplicate answer would be selected when the orginal answer was selected.
 To minimise the risk of this happening, I chose to split the JavaScript files containing the questions and answers into seven separate files as the chances of duplicating answers over 20 questions is far less than the chances of duplicating them over 140.
 I am aware that I am not following the DRY (don't repeat yourself) priniciple when I do this, however to minimise bugs, and to fix bugs that arose in the development of the website, I found that I actually preferred having these separate JavaScript files as I knew exactly where the bug would be and how to fix it.</li>
-    <li>User can scroll to the bottom of the quiz page as soon as they navigate to it, click on 'Get results' which will return a score of 0/20, then click on 'Reveal answers' which will reveal all the correct answers, the user then can change their answers and re-submitt for a top score.
+    <li>User can scroll to the bottom of the quiz page as soon as they navigate to it, click on 'Get results' which will return a score of 0/20, then click on 'Reveal answers' which will reveal all the correct answers, the user can then change/select their answers and re-submitt for a top score.
 To fix this there is the option to disable interaction with the answers after the 'get results' button is clicked, however I feel that there's not much point in doing this as users can cheat regardless of whether they can re-submit or not.
 If the answers were disabled on click of 'get answers' then all the user would need to do is note down the questions they got wrong with the correct answers, then re-try the quiz.
 Unfortunately there will always be people that cheat, and there isn't much that we can do about this, however I am hoping that the people that this quiz is targetted towards would complete the quiz without cheating for the personal satisfaction of knowing they have top-knowledge of the Harry Potter books.</li>
 </ul>